han41858/angular-ko/aio/content/guide/ivy-compatibility.md

 See more details in the original issue [here](https://github.com/angular/angular-cli/issues/16146#issuecomment-557559287).

 1. Check that imported libraries have been marked side-effect-free.
-If your app imports from shared libraries that are meant to be free from side effects, add "sideEffects": false to their `package.json`.
+If your application imports from shared libraries that are meant to be free from side effects, add "sideEffects": false to their `package.json`.
 This will ensure that the libraries will be properly tree-shaken if they are imported but not directly referenced.
 See more details in the original issue [here](https://github.com/angular/angular-cli/issues/16799#issuecomment-580912090).

-1. Projects not using Angular CLI will see a significant size regression unless they update their minifier settings and set compile-time constants `ngDevMode`, `ngI18nClosureMode` and `ngJitMode` to `false` (for Terser, please set these to `false` via [`global_defs` config option](https://terser.org/docs/api-reference.html#conditional-compilation)).
+1. Projects not using Angular CLI will see a significant size regression unless they update their minifier settings and set compile-time constants `ngDevMode`, `ngI18nClosureMode` and `ngJitMode` to `false` (for Terser, set these to `false` using [`global_defs` config option](https://terser.org/docs/api-reference.html#conditional-compilation)).
-Please note that these constants are not meant to be used by 3rd party library or application code as they are not part of our public api surface and might change in the future.
+Note that these constants are not meant to be used by 3rd party library or application code as they are not part of our public api surface and might change in the future.
 -->
 Ivy를 도입한 이후에 애플리케이션 빌드 용량이 커졌다면 이런 내용을 확인해 보세요: